15 Street Smarts Skills We All Need

 Street Smarts Skills We All Need

 That’s where street smarts come in.
-Street smarts mean taking that information and using it in a practical way, and also being more aware of what’s going on around us.
+Street smarts mean taking the information we’ve gained through real-world experience and using it in a practical way, and also being more aware of what’s going on around us.
 Here are 15 street smarts that we all need to have.

 1. Knowing Directions and Closeby Markers